data301-2020-winter1/course-project-group_6002/README.md

 Do you have any questions you specifically want to explore?
 - video game sales are interesting because you never really know what could become popular
 - any continuous trends that were persistent or have changed over time
+- we could look at trends between game genre/console against sales in different regions/the developer which made the game

 Could you imagine building a user-facing Dashboard with this dataset?
       Note: In the final weeks of the course you will be building a Dashboard with your data so choose wisely